Skip to main content

 “I think… we think you should consult a doctor at least once just for safety.”
 She spoke rather firmly.
 Somnath didn’t look back at her.
 He smiled.

 “Thank you for the suggestion, Boudi, but everyone here has faith in Daima and our traditional ways.”
-He walked away making Bondita frown.
+He walked away, making Bondita frown.
 Bondita inhaled and left the room.
 She went into her bedroom to find the room left in a mess, like every day.
 She started rearranging his ties and picked up the wet towel with a sigh.

 “Can’t even keep a room right, he will help run a household!”
-She shrugged “Boro Boro kotha!”
+She shrugged, “Boro Boro kotha!”

-Suddenly the thought struck her.
+Suddenly, the thought struck her.
 She would have to run a household, miles away, with him as her only companion.
 It suddenly scared her, especially after her little incident from the previous night.
 She had perhaps made him feel she expected more out of their relationship than he offered.
 Did she offend him?
 Bondita couldn’t help but wonder.
-He had always outdone himself when it came to her wishes and desires, could her words perhaps push him beyond the limits he wished to explore?
+He had always outdone himself when it came to her wishes and desires.
+Could her words perhaps push him beyond the limits he wished to explore?
 She hoped not.

 Although things had been going well, and he made her feel comfortable in the intimacy of his touch or embrace or even perhaps sharing a bedroom every night, there were certain limits to his approach that Bondita noticed.
 He held himself back.
-Bondita couldn’t say if it was some kind of insecurity on his part, the same ones that probably made him lock the doors or be cold to her for days, or if it was some morally made boundaries he didn’t wish to cross.
-Whatever his reasons were, what troubled her was that she knew although people could see their relationship as nothing close to “normal” she liked the uniqueness they blended into, she liked the emotional dependency and support he gave her and leaned on her for.
+Bondita couldn’t say if it was some kind of insecurity on his part, the same ones that probably made him lock the doors or be cold to her for days, or if it was some moral boundaries he didn’t wish to cross.
+Whatever his reasons were, what troubled her was that she knew, although people could see their relationship as nothing close to “normal”, she liked the uniqueness they blended into, she liked the emotional dependency and support he gave her and leaned on her for.
 No words were spoken of in that matter, but she felt the intimacy grow, from heart to heart.
 Now, with her very impulsive outburst, Bondita was scared of two things, one, he was aware that all the social scrutiny of their personal life affected her, something she had managed to keep away from him for so long, and secondly, she actually thought he married her for charity, the later even she was unsure of.
 What would he do about it?
 Bondita was in a state of panic as a storm brewed unseasonably in her mind.
 She had to make things right, but where would she begin?

-Aniruddha closed the cap on his expensive fountain pen, and sighed, staring at the heaps of paper.
+Aniruddha closed the cap on his expensive fountain pen and sighed, staring at the heaps of paper.
 He checked his watch.
-The day was very busy and he had only found time to breathe then.
+The day was very busy, and he had only found time to breathe then.
 He leaned back on his chair and stared at the high ceiling of the chambers.
 It was a no-brainer that Bondita had been avoiding him since her little outburst.
 She didn’t serve food, nor did she look at him.
 She pretended to be asleep when he walked into the room the previous night and left before he woke up in the morning.
 She successfully avoided his presence.
 But why?
 What was she thinking?
 Her words came back to Aniruddha.
 Her tone was different, and her eyes hurt.
 He inhaled.
-She was bothered with so much all this while and he was clueless about the same.
+She was bothered by so much all the while, and he was clueless about the same.
 It haunted him to even think of everything she went through alone, even if the thoughts were just in her head.
-He needed to speak to her and clear out a long-due misunderstanding.
+He needed to speak to her and clear out a long-standing misunderstanding.
 But where would he start?”
 Aniruddha stared at the sand clock on his table.
 He couldn’t possibly wait and make it worse.
 He was naive and inexperienced when it came to relationships.
 He admitted so to himself.
 Otherwise, he would have had an idea that even though she was fine with their proximity or eased at his touch, the scars of his coldness hadn’t really left her mind.
 And it was all his fault.

-The moment Bondita heard the sound of the car in the portico she rushed from her room to Asha’s.
+The moment Bondita heard the sound of the car in the portico, she rushed from her room to Asha’s.
 She found Koeli massaging Asha’s hair with oil as she sat down beside her, on the bed.

 “Didn’t I hear Dadabhai just come in?
 Why are you here?”
 Asha asked.